mtrafisz/nya-sweeper/readme.md

 From [releases](https://github.com/mtrafisz/nya-sweeper/releases/tag/v1.0.0)

-### On Linux

-You probably can build it yourself.

-I don't care about MacOS.

 ## Building

 For intended build process you need CMake and a C compiler.

-On Linux you will also need [all of stuff required to build raylib](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#building-library).
+On Linux you will also need [all of the stuff required to build raylib](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#building-library).

 1. Initialize submodules: `git submodule update --init --recursive`
 2. Build with CMake: `cmake -B build . && cmake --build build`